ecohealthalliance/repeldata/README.md

 repel_local_disconnect()
 ```

-### Remote access
+## Remote access

 Remote access to the database on our EHA server is available for development purposes.
 This will require a username and password provided by the REPEL team (Noam, Emma, Rob).
+Enter the following in your `.Renviron`

 ```
 REPELDATA_USER=yourusername